Zale chisosensis

 Identification

-Zale chisosensis can be distinguished from other Zale by its specific patterns and characteristics, though detailed diagnostic features require examination of .
+Zale chisosensis can be distinguished from other Zale by its specific wing patterns and genitalia characteristics, though detailed diagnostic features require examination of .
 The Zale is characterized by relatively broad wings and stout bodies typical of erebid .

 Distribution

 North America.
-The specific locality is the Chisos Mountains in Texas, as indicated by the epithet 'chisosensis'.
+The specific type locality is the Chisos Mountains in Texas, as indicated by the epithet 'chisosensis'.

 Ecological Role